justintv/Twitch-API/Streams-Resource.md

           "display_name": "iNcontroLTV",
           "status": "EGiNcontroL: music, commentary and all the stuff that makes rainbows and children possible" },
-        "status": "EGiNcontroL: music, commentary and all the stuff that makes rainbows and children possible", "partner": true
+        "status": "EGiNcontroL: music, commentary and all the stuff that makes rainbows and children possible" },
-      },
       "_links": {
         "self": "https://api.twitch.tv/kraken/streams/live_user_incontroltv"